 International Workshop 19 - 23 June 2017 in Dresden, Germany

 Brain Dynamics on Multiple Scales - Paradigms, their Relations, and Integrated Approaches

 Previous research paradigms in the brain sciences have often focused on one spatial or temporal scale only, for instance defined by the experimental technique of choice or a specific set of cognitive phenomena.
 This workshop aims at exploring paradigms and concepts such as complexity, information, or dynamical systems that provide bridges, links, relations, or connections between two, three or more "elements of brain science" and link them to recent developments in mathematics, physics, and neurobiological experimental techniques.

 Interested?
-For more information and registration go to the website of the
+For more information go to the website of the